openserverware/reference/README.md

 # What do I hope to achieve with this project?

-*Make it easy to implement and maintain open source server applications.*
+*Make it easy to manage open source server applications.*

 *In particular for small private, community and business use.*